mikedesu/raylib-rpg-c/src/PLAN.md

     - "Do You Want To Exit?
 Y/N" or "Are You Sure You Want To Exit?
 Press Y or N"
     - We still press Escape once to bring up the "HandleQuit" Message Window
     - Outside of the Gameplay Scene, Escape will instant-quit the game still
+  - If the game was built as a web binary using `-DPLATFORM_WEB -DWEB`, then we wouldnt want to process quit this way.
+Instead, quitting the game by pressing escape and then answering "Y" to the quit dialog would result in being returned to the game title screen and the gamestate object being refreshed/renewed for a possible new game.

 2. Reduce the dungeon floor size to 8x8 to begin with.
 We tested 64x64 last time and it feels really good with the new maze generation algorithm.
 I want to verify that it works at 8x8, then 16x16, then 32x32.
 This should give us a lot of variety when generating floors.
   - [ ] 8x8 tested (human must verify before proceeding)